Serving the Public Sector

 E-Rate and Other Resources for CAIs

-What is E-Rate?
 E-Rate is a program of USAC that gives funding to schools and libraries through an open bidding process.
 USAC, or the Universal Services Administrative Company, is an entity designated by the Federal Communications Commission responsible for administering a roughly $10 billion fund that can be used to pay for Internet connections within impoverished regions, whether rural or urban.
 In Illinois, the Illinois Department of Central Management Services (CMS) has entered into state master contracts with vendors to support ICN customers for their E-rate category 2 purchases.
 The original RFP was made available via an E-rate form 470 thus allowing schools and libraries that are ICN customers to order from the state master contracts directly without having to issue an E-rate form 470.
 The state has already conducted a competitive bidding process and selected vendors.
-Click here for additional information and to view the state master contracts.
+Additional information and state master contracts viewing available here.